 These walking poles are actually quite useful for those with mobility issues or those who simply want to take some of the strain off their legs.
 Using the sticks to simply walk incorporates more of the upper body in the walking movement much the same way as an elliptical.
 So, for those who have knee problems, these might help them move around easier for longer walks and hikes.

 Whether needing a sturdy non-slick step stool to reach the top of the shelves in the bathroom, the kitchen, or the basement, a reliable folding step stool is an incredibly practical and extremely useful gift.
 This encourages that all-important sense of independence and self-reliance while helping to reduce the chances of preventable accidents.
+See more step stools for seniors here.

 Many seniors can benefit from an Audiobooks.com subscriptions: from active seniors who like to exercise to elderly people who are homebound or even bedridden.
 Audiobooks provide hours of entertainment, education and enlightenment.
 Plus, they keep seniors minds busy as they pass the time.